-- Deadlines and assignment (retake) deadlines are hard set as of next week - Individual assignments must be made alone - Team work should be balanced - Plagiarism = instant removal from course - This is a brand new course taught for the first time in Spring 2020; there will be errors, hickups, etc. - Please contribute!
+- Deadlines and assignment (retake) deadlines are hard - Individual assignments must be made alone - Team work should be balanced - Plagiarism = instant removal from course - This is a relatively new course taught for the first time in Spring 2020; this is the 2nd edition and there will still be errors, hickups, etc. - Please contribute!
 Feedback is very welcome